Gwyneth Paltrow, 47, Poses Topless In Suspenders For Racy New Magazine Spread

-Gwyneth Paltrow is quite literally leaving almost nothing to the imagination in one of her latest magazine spreads.
+Gwyneth Paltrow is leaving nothing to the imagination in one of her latest magazine spreads.

-As those who follow the Goop founder on Instagram know, the stunner usually keeps things PG on her page, sharing fully-clothed photos as well as shots of her kids from time to time.
-But in a recent interview and spread with the wildly popular Elle Magazine, Paltrow looks nothing short of stunning in a series of NSFW photos — including a topless one.
-The photos were shared by The Daily Mail and in them, the blond actress looks absolutely smoking.
+As those who follow the Goop founder on Instagram know, the stunner usually keeps things PG on her page — sharing fully-clothed photos of herself, as well as occasional snaps of her kids from time to time.
+However, in a recent interview with the wildly popular Elle Magazine, Paltrow looks absolutely stunning in a series of NSFW photos featured in the spread — including a topless shot.
+The photos were shared by The Daily Mail, and the blond actress looks smoking hot in the sexy snaps.

 Gwyneth’s most racy photo from the shoot was black and white.
 In the shot, the beauty stands front and center, wearing a huge smile on her face.
 The movie star wears her long, blond locks down and slightly waved, closing her eyes and smiling big for the camera.
-She appears to be wearing just a little bit of makeup including eyeshadow and mascara.
+She appears to be wearing minimal makeup, including light eyeshadow and mascara.

-Gwyneth leaves little to the imagination in the gorgeous shot, going totally topless and covering her chest with a pair of suspenders that are attached to her pants.
-Another sexy shot from the spread shows the stunner rocks a black one piece swimsuit, showing off her toned legs for the camera.
-On top of that, she dons a purple colored blazer and some chunky black bracelets for the photo op.
-In the tell-all, Paltrow talked about her career and how her acting career transformed into the beauty industry with the launch of her company Goop.
+Gwyneth’s enviable body is on full display in the gorgeous shot, where she is totally topless and covering her chest with a pair of suspenders that are attached to her pants.
+Another shot from the spread shows the stunner rocking a black one-piece swimsuit, showing off her toned legs for the camera.
+On top of that, she dons a purple-colored blazer, along with some chunky black bracelets for the photo op.

+In the tell-all interview with the magazine, Paltrow talked about her extensive career.
+She also discussed how her acting career transformed into the beauty industry, thanks to the launch of her company Goop.

 “In the ’90s, when I was coming up, it was a very male-dominated field,” @GwynethPaltrow told ELLE.
 “You used to hear, ‘That actress is so ambitious,’ like it was a dirty word.
 My ambition has been unleashed." #ELLEWIH https://t.co/VAjqVW7W6G pic.twitter.com/xZjhPSoqwi